rom1mouret/generative_rf/README.md

   <img src="images/cmp2.png" />
 </p>

-Another view at the problem, comparing with the ground truth temperatures.
+Another view at the problem, comparing with the ground-truth temperatures.

 <p align="center">